 This post is dedicated to Portland’s own dear lady of deciduous, Anne Spencer, who passed recently.
 Anne grew this Red maple, Acer rubrum, from a three year old seedling twenty years ago.
 It is one of the joys of my backyard.
 This maple is a fine example of what slow dedicated work can bring, which is really the only way to an excellent deciduous product.

 Buy the Book!

-- Accent plant air-layer airlayer apprentice Apprenticeship Artisans Cup black pine Black pine bonsai Bobby Bonsai bonsai accent bonsai apprenticeship Bonsai Art bonsai companion bonsai styling changing front chojubai Chojubai quince clump Companion plant Crataegus Bonsai deciduous bonsai Engelmann spruce ezo spruce fertilizer fertilizing flowering bonsai Foemina juniper front Grafting Hemlock Itoigawa Japanese maple japanese white pine Jorge Trak juniper juniper bonsai Kokufu Kokufu show maple Maple bonsai Matt Reel moss Mountain hemlock nebari nylon board passport penstemon Peter Warren Ponderosa Ponderosa bonsai Ponderosa pine Portland Bonsai Village Post Dated quince Randy Knight red maple red maple bonsai Restyling Rocky Mountain Juniper Ryan Neil Seasonal Seasonals shari Shinji Suzuki spruce bonsai styling styling bonsai Tyler Sherrod vine maple watering white pine wiring wisteria yamadori
+- Accent plant air-layer airlayer apprentice Apprenticeship Artisans Cup black pine Black pine bonsai Bobby Bobby Curttright Bonsai bonsai accent Bonsai Art bonsai companion bonsai styling bonsai video changing front chojubai Chojubai quince clump Companion plant deciduous bonsai Engelmann spruce ezo spruce fertilizer fertilizing flowering bonsai front Grafting Hemlock Indiegogo Japan Japanese maple juniper juniper bonsai Kimura Kokufu Kokufu show maple Matt Reel moss Mountain hemlock nebari nylon board passport penstemon Peter Warren Pine Ponderosa Ponderosa pine Portland Bonsai Village Post Dated pumice quince Randy Knight red maple repotting Restyling Rocky Mountain Juniper Ryan Neil Seasonal Seasonals shari Shinji Suzuki spruce bonsai styling styling bonsai Tyler Sherrod Village vine maple watering white pine wiring wisteria yamadori